Easy Layered Banana Pudding

 A simple no-bake recipe made with pudding, sweetened condensed milk,

 cool whip, cream cheese, bananas, milk, and vanilla wafers.
-This is a favorite southern dessert and usually shows up for holidays and gatherings.
+This southern dessert usually shows up at family gatherings..

 There are times when you can’t seem to get enough of something.
 Well, this was one of those times.
 I made banana pudding on Saturday, and by Wednesday, my family was asking for more!